EHRI/docs/docs/administration/institution-data/datasets.rst

   fonds has undergone a large reorganisation necessitating the removal of many units.
 Synchronisation only works when an institution has unique identifiers that are consistent before and after import.

+Nest under fonds
+  This tells the importer to nest the dataset under the fonds ID.
+This is useful when the dataset is a collection of EAD files that are part of a larger fonds, and the EADs do not themselves contain a description of the specified fonds ID.

 Content-Type Override
   By default it is assumed that datasets are XML data with a UTF-8 character set, or "text/xml; charset=utf-8" in internet media-type parlance.